cebtenzzre/tumblr-utils/README.md

 All options use only public Tumblr APIs, so you can use the program to backup blogs that you don’t own.

-tumblr-backup is developed and tested on Linux and OS X. If you want to run it under Windows, I suggest to try the excellent [Cygwin](http://cygwin.com) environment.

 ## 4. Changelog